koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 __CMM__
 - Change Management Meeting
 - Where a team coordinates and organizes all their work to make sure they do not shoot ourselves in the foot

-__ITIL__
-- IT Infrastructure Library
-- Documents many IT best practices and processes

-__Phoenix Project__
-- A Project long overdue and over budget that must go live very soon
-- Cruicial for the future of the company

-__SOX-404__
-- Sarbanes-Oxley Act of 2002
-- Financial auditing

 __SAN__
 - Storage Area Networks